Top sugar swaps for your family

 3. Swap your after-school snack

-Children can often get hungry after school finishes, so planning and preparation is key.
-Get into the habit of having some healthier snacks, such as fruit, rice cakes or a fruited tea cake on hand.
+Children often get hungry when school finishes, so plan ahead – that way they don’t need to raid the biscuit barrel.
+Get into the habit of having some healthier snacks, such as whole fruit, vegetable sticks and dips or a savoury muffin on hand.
 That way, you won’t be caught out if your kids are peckish when they get home.

 Discover our favourite child-friendly snacks that are under 100 calories.